franklinselva/industrial-robot-arm-ros2/README.md

 ### Packages

- - **irb6640_action_manager**: Contains the action server related the unscrewing task.
+ - **irb_action_manager**: Contains the action server related the unscrewing task.
 Some functionalities are mocked for demonstration purposes.
- - **irb6640_bringup**: Contains the launch files for bringing up the IRB6640 robot arm.
+ - **irb_bringup**: Contains the launch files for bringing up the IRB6640 robot arm.
- - **irb6640_description**: Contains the URDF and meshes for the IRB6640 robot arm
+ - **irb_description**: Contains the URDF and meshes for the IRB6640 robot arm
+ - **irb_interfaces**: Contains the interface for the IRB6640 robot arm.
+It uses the ROS2 action server for communication.
- - **irb6640_moveit_config**: Contains the MoveIt configuration for the IRB6640 robot arm
+ - **irb_moveit_config**: Contains the MoveIt configuration for the IRB6640 robot arm
- - **irb6640_task_planner**: Contains the task planner for the unscrewing task.
+ - **irb_task_planner**: Contains the task planner for the unscrewing task.
 It uses the Embedded Systems Bridge for task planning.

 ## Setup